-PPTP being the first ever VPN protocol supported by Windows has a basic encryption, but entails to the fast internet speed.
+PPTP being the first ever VPN protocol supported by Windows has a basic encryption, but entails to fast internet speed.
 L2TP, on the other hand, has the highest-level of encryption but produces slower internet speed.
+If streaming your priority, then PPTP seems a best option, but if keeping your online identity private, then you need to get L2TP.

 PPTP (Point-to-Point Tunneling Protocol) is a process of creating a virtual private network.
 This protocol facilitates the creation of a virtual link between your computer/device and the server tunneling all your traffic to preferred location.
 Point-to-Point Tunneling Protocol is more rigid a sophisticated as compared to its antecedent (PPP).